-- > Deep clean of site with appropriate products - Liaising with landlords, building owners or shared tenants to coordinate plans - Increased cleaning routines or changes in cleaning rotas - Complete necessary preparation of equipment, safety systems and inspections prior to opening - Thorough examination of any plant and equipment - Legionella checks following unoccupied period / tap running - Setting up screens / barriers at desks / reception where possible - Consider the layout of public areas and any staff areas behind the scenes - > Reinstate waste collections if suspended - Will there be adequate first aid cover and fire wardens on site? - Internal checks e.g. fire call point checks, first aid box checks etc. If the person who undertakes these is still on furlough who will complete this work in their absence?
+- Deep clean of site with appropriate products especially areas that may have been unoccupied for some time - Liaising with landlords, building owners or shared tenants to coordinate plans - Increased cleaning routines or changes in cleaning rotas - Complete necessary preparation of equipment, safety systems and inspections prior to opening - Thorough examination of any plant and equipment - Legionella checks following unoccupied period / tap running - Setting up screens / barriers at desks / reception where possible - Consider the layout of public areas and any staff areas behind the scenes - Reinstate waste collections if suspended - Will there be adequate first aid cover and fire wardens on site? - Internal checks e.g. fire call point checks, first aid box checks etc. If the person who undertakes these is working from home who will complete this work in their absence?